sDaCoder/finstra-suprava/README.md

 1. **Virtual Environment Issues**
    - Make sure you see `(venv)` in your terminal prompt
    - If not, activate the virtual environment again
-   - If packages are not found, ensure you're using the correct Python interpreter from the virtual environment
+   - If packages are not found, ensure you're using the correct Python interpreter

 2. **Backend Issues**
    - Ensure your Gemini API key is correctly set in the `.env` file